If it ain’t broken, don’t fix it.

 P.S.
 If you do decide you need a moisturiser or essence after all, pick one that’s full of antioxidants.
 That way, you can avoid using two serums.

-- Paula’s Choice Resist C15 Super Booster ($49.00): CEF + hyaluronic acid + peptides.
-Available at Paula’s Choice and Skinstore.
+- Paula’s Choice Resist C15 Super Booster ($49.00): available at Dermstore, Feel Unique, Nordstrom and Paula’s Choice

 Related: Which Antioxidant Should You Use?